ibrado/jekyll-tweetsert/README.md

     handle: 'ibrado'

     # Other handles you want to include
-    # If you get an Invalid Response, you may have misspelled a handle
+    # If you get an 404 Not Found, you may have misspelled a handle
     #handles:
     #  - 'somehandle'
     #  - 'anotherhandle'